8 Eating Disorder Recovery Tips for a Peaceful Holiday

 This is especially important if you will be eating away from your typical places or with people unaware of your condition or your mealtime needs.
 Plan who will be with you, how you will adhere to your meal plan, and who can support you in achieving that goal.
 Visualize yourself being successful in completing your plan.
 Ask for help before you need help, just in case.

 There are lots of disordered thoughts and attitudes about holiday eating.
 In reality, you don’t have to eat differently than you do on non-holidays.
 Make a plan to eat regularly and follow your meal plan.
 You can choose this for you.
-Tell the people around you what your needs are and what you need in order to stay on your recovery path.
+Tell the people around you what your needs are and what you need to stay on your recovery path.

 You have worked hard in recovery and learned new coping skills.
-Taking time to think about which tools will be most helpful to you at various holiday events, before the events, can be helpful.
+Taking time to think about which tools will be most helpful to you at various holiday events—before the events—can be helpful.
 Write down the tools, and put them in your pocket or bag.
 Taking these tools with you will make it easier to use them.
 If you need help creating your list, ask your therapist or treatment team.
 They can help you!

 Beating yourself up will only make you feel worse.
 This might be the first holiday you’ve had in a while without engaging in eating disorder behaviors or the first time you’ve shared your diagnosis and/or recovery journey.
 In these situations, you are facing your fears or operating out of your comfort zone, so it might not be perfect.
 Recognize how brave you are each time you take these steps, as perfect or imperfect as it may look.
-Write down some positive compassionate self-statements that you can recite to yourself (or have your support person say to you).
+Write down some positive, compassionate self-statements you can recite to yourself (or have your support person say to you).
 Remember that you’re stronger than you believe.